Swiss roll: Portugal

 In Portugal, desserts called tortas are commonly found on restaurant menus.
 Such desserts are not tarts, nor are they similar to German torte.
 They are simply Swiss rolls with jam filling.

 Nordic countries

-In Denmark, Norway, and Sweden the Swiss roll is called roulade, rullade, or rulltårta.
+In Denmark and Norway, Swiss rolls are called roulade and rullade, respectively.
 An alternative Norwegian name is rullekake or, in some parts of the country, swissrull.

-In Sweden and Finland, the Swiss roll is called rulltårta, respectively kääretorttu (both meaning "roll-cake"), and it is commonly served with coffee.
+In Sweden and Finland, Swiss rolls are called rulltårta and kääretorttu, respectively (both meaning "roll-cake"), and are commonly served with coffee.
 The filling often consists of butter cream and strawberry jam.
-The base of a chocolate version, called drömrulltårta ("dream roll-cake"), is made mostly of potato flour, instead of the typical wheat flour, and it is filled with butter cream.
+The base of a chocolate version, called drömrulltårta ("dream roll-cake"), is made mostly of potato flour, instead of the typical wheat flour, and is filled with butter cream.
 More elaborate versions of the Swiss roll can be found in bakeries, with, for example, whipped cream and a crushed banana rolled in the middle, or with a thin marzipan coating that resembles a birch log.